aarizat/blog/docs/posts/retries_with_requests.md

+---
-# Retrying HTTP requests with Python `requests` library
+title: Retrying HTTP requests with Python requests library.
+author: Andres Ariza-Triana
+author_gh_user: aarizat
+read_time: 5 min
+publish_date: August 14, 2023.
+---

 The Python `requests` library is among the most popular today.
 According to GitHub, **2.3** million users 😱 are using it.
 One of the primary reasons for its widespread adoption is its user-friendly API.